You are currently viewing Italian Restaurant Vocabulary

 Sono vegetariano/a.
 I’m vegetarian.

+Now let’s turn to special diets.
+If you’re on any kind of restricted diet, you may need to know these helpful expressions before you order.
 If you’re on any kind of restricted diet, you may need to know these helpful expressions before you order.

 • Sono a dieta.